noodlesny/web-security-week-9/README.md

 ## Issues Encountered:
 The instructions on installation and configuration were unclear and inconsistent.
 I had to use a second walkthrough file alongside the codepath version.
 The assignment took close to 4 hours to complete.
 I feel with better guidance I could've done it in at least half the time.
+I also had trouble downloading the json file, so I accessed it through the console and copy and pasted it into a text file.